Zainul Abidin (politician): Corporate and public service appointments

-In September 2011, after the general elections, Zainul Abidin was appointed as the chairman SPH UnionWorks, owned by the Singapore Press Holdings, which operates two Singapore radio stations 91.3FM and 100.3FM.
+In September 2011, after the general elections, Zainul was appointed as the chairman SPH UnionWorks, owned by the Singapore Press Holdings, which operates two Singapore radio stations 91.3FM and 100.3FM.
 He was also named as the consultant of the book publishing arm SPH's book publishing arm, Straits Times Press (STP).

-Zainul Abidin also serves on the boards of various local and international companies including Chairman of Diamond Electric Pte Ltd, deputy chairman, lead independent director of Australian-listed OM Holdings, Member of Board of Directors of Mediacorp, Board Member of National Volunteer Philanthropy Centre and Director of Temasek Cares.
+Zainul also serves on the boards of various local and international companies including Chairman of Diamond Electric Pte Ltd, deputy chairman, lead independent director of Australian-listed OM Holdings, Member of Board of Directors of Mediacorp, Board Member of National Volunteer Philanthropy Centre and Director of Temasek Cares.
 He also serves as a corporate adviser to Temasek International.

 Diplomatic career

-On 27 October 2011, Zainul Abidin was appointed non-resident Ambassador to Kuwait and a special envoy of the Minister for Foreign Affairs to the Middle East.
+On 27 October 2011, Zainul was appointed non-resident Ambassador to Kuwait and a special envoy of the Minister for Foreign Affairs to the Middle East.

 Personal life

-Zainul Abidin is married and has 3 sons and a daughter.
+Zainul is married and has 3 sons and a daughter.